mesilliac/multitude/TALK.md

 ### client message handling ###

-On the client side, message handling is almsot identical, although in Javascript in stead of Python.
+On the client side, message handling is almost identical, although in Javascript in stead of Python.

 Add the following to our `client/index.js`: